Oskar Espina Ruiz

 Born in Bilbao, Spain, his first musical training came at an early age performing on Basque folk instruments.
 He later pursued the traditional conservatory training as a clarinetist and often performed with the Bilbao Symphony, as its youngest member, at age 16.
 He came to New York City in 1991 to further his studies in clarinet and won the top clarinet prizes at the Olga Koussevitzky and Artists International competitions.

-He holds a Doctor in Musical Arts diploma from Stony Brook University and a Master in Fine Arts diploma from Purchase College Conservatory of Music, where his major teachers were Charles Neidich and Ayako Oshima.
+He holds a Doctor in Musical Arts from Stony Brook University and a Master in Fine Arts from Purchase College Conservatory of Music, where his major teachers were Charles Neidich and Ayako Oshima.
 He has also studied with flutist Aurèle Nicolet while at the European Mozart Academy.